NWilson/keyboards/02-keyopatra-project/README.md

 Regarding the **aesthetic requirements**, I have ranked these higher than the ergonomic concerns.
 This is because, all else being equal, if we pursue ergonomics first then we'll simply be producing a Corne clone, which is not novel, and so far hasn't conquered the custom keyboards world.
 We have to see how far we can go on ergonomics, _without_ compromising on the minimum bar for aesthetics that dominates the mechanical community.

 The **ergonomic trade-offs** are middle-of-the-road.
-Refusing to do anything terrible does rule out a lot of possibilities (given that most keyboards are in fact pretty terrible for ergonomics), but it doesn't compel us to pursue a mamixum-ergonomic route.
+Refusing to do anything terrible does rule out a lot of possibilities (given that most keyboards are in fact pretty terrible for ergonomics), but it doesn't compel us to pursue a maximum-ergonomic route.

 In conclusion, I feel that these reasonable requirements are hardly met by any current keyboards on the market, or in past Group Buys, which justifies blessing the world with yet another keyboard design!